alexcumplido/alexcumplido/README.md

 ### Hello there!

 Translating business logic into an easy-to-use UI is my passion.
 Driven by team collaboration, I enjoy participating in Hackathons and tech meetups.
-Working the frontend with GIT, HTML, CSS with Sass, JavaScript, and React.
-Currently, I am migrating to TypeScript and interested in TDD principles.
+Working the frontend with GIT, HTML, CSS with Sass, JavaScript with TypeScript, and React.
+Currently, I am interested in TDD principles and Accessibility.

 👨‍💻 See my <strong>[website](https://alexcumplido.github.io/portfolio/)</strong> for more information!